Economic history of Chile: Structural reforms (1958–1970)

 The 1958 agriculture plan allowed CORFO to develop investments in dairy plants, refrigerated slaughterhouses, sugar refineries and transport infrastructure.

 Statism and collectivism (1970–1973)

 Salvador Allende won the 1970 Chilean presidential election as leader of the Unidad Popular ("Popular Unity") coalition.
 His economic policy included a number of measures referred to as the Vuskovic Plan.
 Under this the Chilean copper mines were nationalized.
 Their revenue represent a large share of the Chilean government budget revenue.

 During 1972, the macroeconomic problems continued to mount.
 Inflation surpassed 200 percent, and the fiscal deficit surpassed 13 percent of GDP.
 Domestic credit to the public sector grew at almost 300 percent, and international reserves dipped below US$77 million.
 Real wages fell 25 percent in 1972.
 By 1973, the economy was in recession.

-At the same time, the United States conducted a campaign to deepen the inflation crisis.
+At the same time, the United States cut off foreign aid and conducted a campaign to overthrow Allende.

 Neoliberal reforms (1973–1990)

 Image of Chilean vineyard in the foothills of the Andes near Santiago.
 Chile is now the fifth largest exporter of wines in the world, and the ninth largest producer.

 From an economic point of view, the era can be divided into two periods.
 The first, from 1973 to the Crisis of 1982, corresponds to the period when most of the reforms were implemented.
 The period ended with the international debt crisis and the collapse of the Chilean economy.
 At that point, unemployment was extremely high, above 20 percent, and a large proportion of the banking sector had become bankrupt.
 During that first period, an economic policy that emphasized export expansion was implemented.
 Some economists argue that the economic recovery of the second period, from 1982 to 1990, was due to Pinochet's nationalisation of banks and reintroduction to the private market in 1984.